matthiaskoenig/dmod-docker/deploy.md

 # Docker deploy
-Deploying as a swarm service.
+Documentation on how to deploy dmod in a cloud using the docker image in combination with a swarm service.

 ```bash
 # The SSH keys are made available by copying the key in the NFS folder